Alex Walkinshaw

 Alex Newcombe Walkinshaw (born 5 October 1974) is an English actor.
 After making his professional acting debut in 1990, he has since played roles including Dale "Smithy" Smith in the ITV police procedural series The Bill, Adrian "Fletch" Fletcher in BBC medical dramas Casualty and Holby City, Jez Diamond in the BBC school-based drama series Waterloo Road and Ross Marshall in the BBC soap opera EastEnders.

-Early and personal life
+Early life

 Walkinshaw was born on 5 October 1974 in Barking, London.
 In between acting jobs in the 1990s, he also worked as a labourer, office fitter and at a snooker hall in Barking.
 He is the cousin of television personality and model Jodie Marsh.

-During his time on The Bill, Walkinshaw met his wife Sarah, who worked as a make-up artist on the show.
-They married on 20 June 2009 at the Queen's House in Greenwich, London and lived in Kent with their two children.
-They split in 2019.